QMCSoftware/QMCSoftware/python_prototype/sphinx/rst_from_demos/integration_examples.rst

     	sighat          0.021
     	n_total         4096
     	confid_int      [ 6.258  6.260]
-    	time_integrate  0.482
+    	time_integrate  2.666

 European Arithmetic-Mean Asian Put Option: Multi-Level
 ------------------------------------------------------

-This example is similar to the last one except that we use Gile's multi-level method for estimation of the option price.
+This example is similar to the last one except that we use Gile’s multi-level method for estimation of the option price.
 The main idea can be summarized as follows: